List of largest mammals: Monotremes (Monotremata)

 The largest extant monotreme (egg-bearing mammal) is the western long-beaked echidna (Zaglossus bruijni) weighing up to 16.5 kg and measuring 1 m long.
 The largest monotreme ever was the extinct echidna species Murrayglossus hacketti, known only from a few bones found in Western Australia.
 It was about 1 m long and probably weighed about 30 kg.

 Odd-toed ungulates (Perissodactyla)

 The largest odd-toed ungulate is the white rhinoceros.

-Paraceratherium (skull pictured) was the largest odd-toed ungulate, and one of the largest land mammals, of all time.
+Paraceratherium (skull pictured) was the second largest odd-toed ungulate, and one of the largest land mammals, of all time.

+Dzungariotherium was most likely the largest odd-toed ungulate and may be a leading contender alongside Palaeoloxodon namadicus for the title of the largest land mammal.